pivotal/docs-tap/scc/pre-built-image.md

 ## <a id="NAME"></a> How it works

-Under the hood, an `ImageRepository` object is created to keep track of new images pushed under that name, making available to further resources in the supply chain the final digest-based of the latest it found.
+An `ImageRepository` object is created to keep track of new images pushed under that name, making them available to further resources in the supply chain the final digest of the latest that is found.

-Whenever a new image is pushed with that image name, the `ImageRepository` object is detected, and then make it available to further resources by updating its own `imagerepository.status.artifact.revision` with the absolute name of that image (i.e., the image name including the digest of the latest one found).
+Whenever a new image is pushed with that image name, the `ImageRepository` object is detected, and then it is available to further resources by updating its `imagerepository.status.artifact.revision` with the absolute name of that image.

 For example, if you create a Workload using an image named `hello-world`, tagged `tanzu-java-web-app` hosted under `ghcr.io` in the `kontinue`